paultechguy/WinService.NetCore/README.md

 exits, the Windows Service will stop.

-**Note:** Be sure your code is sensitive to checking, somewhat frequently, the cancellation token to determine if there is an incoming request for the service to stop...then you can exit the `ExecuteAsync` method.
+**Note:** Be sure your code is sensitive to checking, somewhat frequently, the cancellation token to determine if there is an incoming request for the service to stop...then you can safely exit the `ExecuteAsync` method and allow the service to stop.

 ## Build Solution
 Using Visual Studio 2022, open up the `src\WinService.NetCore.sln` and build the solution as you normally would.

 ## Run as a Console App
-After building, open up a console window and execute:
+After building, open up a console window and execute the following from your build directory:

-        C:\...\WinService.NetCore.exe
+        .\WinService.NetCore.exe

 ## Run as Windows Service
 The following commands can be executed in an elevated (administor mode) console window.
 For some of the